 What’s your image of the best salesperson in your industry?

-If your mind just conjured up a vision of a sharp-suited, smooth-tongued, quick-witted sales superstar, able to sell snow to the Eskimos then you need to reframe.
+If your mind just conjured up a vision of a sharp-suited, smooth-tongued, quick-witted sales superstar, then you need to reframe.

 Because old style selling is well on the way out!

-Most sales only happen after your prospective customer has bought into you and your company and what you can do for them and their organisation.
+It follows therefore that most sales only happen after your prospective customer has bought into you and your company.
+Moreover, that they have convinced themselves of the value that you can bring to them and their organisation.

-Here are my top 9 tips to become the best salesperson out there:
+Here are 9 tips to help you become the best salesperson

 1. Listen and learn

-Lose the smooth salesperson’s patter.
-Selling starts by listening and learning.
+For salespeople the lesson is clear.
+Lose the smooth salesperson’s patter because selling starts by listening and learning.

 Instead, find out as much as you can about your prospective customers, their needs, and their challenges.